What are Archetypes?

 This method of meditation is safe to use but it is worth noting that you should not jump through the doorway without first looking at the landscape before you because as already mentioned, the landscape is part of the energy which is being explored.

-It is also worth noting that it’s best only to work with one archetype at a time, at this early stage, i.e., one a day.
+It is also worth noting that it’s best only to work with one archetype at a time, at this early stage, i.e., no more than one a day, ideally one archetype per lunar cycle.
 Over a period of time, you’ll be surprised at how much information you have gleaned using this simple meditation technique.
 Once you have passed through the 22 Tarot Keys (Major Arcana) with this system, you will have gained a good understanding of how these energies work in you.